Mesenchymal stem cell: Cord cells

 The youngest and most primitive MSCs may be obtained from umbilical cord tissue, namely Wharton's jelly and the umbilical cord blood.
 However, MSCs are found in much higher concentration in the Wharton's jelly compared to cord blood, which is a rich source of hematopoietic stem cells.
 The umbilical cord is available after a birth.
 It is normally discarded, and poses no risk for collection.
 These MSCs may prove to be a useful source of MSCs for clinical applications, due to their primitive properties and fast growth rate.

-These cells have several advantages over bone-marrow-derived MSCs.
+Adipose tissue

 Adipose-tissue-derived MSCs (AdMSCs), in addition to being easier and safer to isolate than bone-marrow-derived MSCs, can be obtained in larger quantities.

 Molar cells

 The developing tooth bud of the mandibular third molar is a rich source of MSCs.
 While they are described as multipotent, it is possible that they are pluripotent.
 They eventually form enamel, dentin, blood vessels, dental pulp, and nervous tissues.
 These stem cells are capable of differentiating into chondrocytes, cardiomyocytes, melanocytes, and hepatocyte‐like cells in vitro.